-Water conservation is a frequently discussed topic in terms of household use, government regulations, and agriculture and water management.
+Water conservation is a frequently discussed topic in terms of household use, government regulations, agriculture, environmental quality and water management.
 As the global population increases, it is becoming more critical to manage water resources and the ecosystems that rely on them.
 An article found on the Science Daily discusses the components of a successful freshwater management plan and nine ways to save our waterways and fisheries.

 “Humans have put key freshwater ecosystems at risk because of land development and the loss of the vegetation along rivers and streams.” says John Richardson, a professor in the Dept. of Forest and Conservation Sciences at the University of British Columbia.
 Richardson is one of 15 freshwater biologists who created the framework to help protect fish and ecosystems into the future.